Iona University Scholarships (2025–2026)

 Are scholarships renewable all four years?

-Yes, provided the student maintains the required GPA and remains in good academic standing.
+Yes, provided the student maintains a minimum 2.0 GPA and remains in good academic standing.
+Most awards are renewable for up to eight semesters (four years).

 🏆 Flagship Scholarships (university-level, competitive)